Trump says he’s open to investigation of DeJoy’s campaign fundraising

 Louis DeJoy’s rise as GOP fundraiser was powered by contributions from company workers who were later reimbursed, former employees say

-Since being appointed the head of the U.S. Postal Service, DeJoy has come under additional scrutiny for his severe cost-cutting measures that critics say are wreaking chaos and causing delays at the nation’s Postal Service, and prompting accusations of political bias — especially after Trump threatened to block USPS funding to limit its ability to process ballots for the November election.
+Since being appointed the head of the U.S. Postal Service, DeJoy has come under additional scrutiny for his severe cost-cutting measures that critics say are wreaking chaos and causing delays, and prompting accusations of political bias — especially after Trump threatened to block USPS funding to limit its ability to process ballots for the November election.

-In his wide-ranging 45-minute news conference, Trump also weighed in on the progress of a coronavirus vaccine, as well as his relationship with the nation’s military — which has recently come under renewed criticism after an Atlantic article detailing Trump’s denigration of the troops and military service generally.
+In his wide-ranging 45-minute news conference, Trump also weighed in on the progress of a coronavirus vaccine, as well as his relationship with the nation’s military — which has recently come under renewed criticism after an Atlantic article detailing Trump’s alleged denigration of the troops and military service generally.
 According to the Atlantic’s reporting, the president dismissed Americans who died in war as “losers” and “suckers.”

 Trump said his administration will end the coronavirus pandemic through Operation Warp Speed, which seeks to produce a vaccine in record time, though his stated timeline clashes with that described by experts within his administration.
 The president said a vaccine could even come “during the month of October” — just a month before Election Day, which could have tremendous positive consequences for Trump’s reelection hopes.